Ana Jover and Alana Sherman sign with LA Tech

-Lady Techsters fall to 1-3 on the spring season
+Lady Techsters improve to 9-8 on the spring season

 Lady Techsters took on the Bobcats in their home opener